* 20th Anniversary: 2003 to 2023 *

 The pressure drops as you go up.
 These approximate heights above sea level (ASL) illustrate the inverse altitude-atmospheric pressure relation:

 1000 mb ~ 360 feet (110 m)

 700 mb ~ 10,000 feet (3000 m)

 250 mb ~ 34,000 feet (10,200 m)

-a map with lines of equal thickness and use them in a manner similar to how they would interpret isotherms, lines of equal temperature.
+Temperature and thickness can be compared in a conversion table.
+Weather forecasters draw a map with lines of equal thickness and interpret them like isotherms, lines of equal temperature.

 These lines crowd together in areas called baroclinic zones, which is where storms form.
 Changes in temperature, stability, wind shear and precipitation then become more predictable.